ZipNZ/ZipCheckout-iOS/README.md

 ```
 We can see when either the SuccessUrl or FailureUrl are hit and determine what state the order has reached.
 In this example, we display a popup in the parent controller to notify the user on their order status

+## In regards to Auth0Client.swift / ZipNzClient.swift

+These clients are purely to keep the example self-contained.
+In reality, your app must call your own ecommerce platform Api to create the orders and provide Zip NZ checkout urls for the web view.

+We completely discourage the storage of any Zip NZ credentials in a client app.
+We also completely discourage direct access to the Zip NZ bearer token in a client app.

 ## Trouble shooting